 Countless fine art exhibitions and music performances also take place at this center, and there are exciting events held throughout all seasons of the year featuring top artists and performers from many areas in Edinburgh, Scotland and abroad.

 ‘Visit Scotland’ proclaimed the Pickering Gin Distillery as the best visitor attraction in the city of Edinburgh for 2017.
 When you visit this intriguing distillery, you will learn all the old traditions and tricks of fine quality gin production.

 Your choice of low-cost B&B’s or upscale hotel accommodations are available in this charming neighborhood.
 Newington is one of the best areas to stay in Edingburgh.

-4. Morningside & Bruntsfield
+4. Morningside & Bruntsfield, upmarket neighborhoods in Edinburgh

-This enchanting area is one of the most affluent of all the neighborhoods in Edinburgh, yet if offers many inexpensive eateries and pubs along with more costly restaurants.
+This enchanting area is one of the most affluent of all the neighbourhoods in Edinburgh, yet if offers many inexpensive eateries and pubs along with more costly restaurants.
 Attractive contemporary, trendy shops abound here, and the atmosphere is friendly and welcoming to visitors.

 This neighborhood is accessed by traveling southward from the west end of Princes Street and up Lothian Road, passing through Tollcross.
 Here you will arrive at Bruntsfield and Morningside.

 The Bruntsfield Links forms a section of The Meadows parkland, a popular place for picnics, walking and relaxation.
 Nearby are the local pubs, cafes and eateries for you to enjoy later in the day or early evening.